mcsandeep/tyk-docs/tyk-docs/content/getting-started/configure-first-api.md

 Before you begin, make sure you have:
 - A Tyk Cloud account.
-- Admin access to the Tyk Cloud dashboard.
+- Admin access to the Tyk Dashboard.
 - A backend service that your API will proxy (e.g., a RESTful API).